|MHI Webinar for Prospective Students

 With an outstanding post-graduation employment rate in health informatics and related roles, MHI graduates emerge as solution architects building professional careers with the necessary clinical, technical and leadership skills to bridge knowledge and cultural gaps in the clinical and healthcare delivery sectors.

-- IHPME and iSchool faculty members are national and international experts in health systems and information technology.
+- IHPME faculty members are national and international experts in health systems and information technology.

 - Students participate in problem-based learning via lectures, seminars, case studies, computer labs and on-line learning.

 - Outstanding career prospects with lower tuition than an MBA and many other professional graduate degrees.

 MHI delivers a comprehensive, interdisciplinary curriculum that provides a solid foundation in key health informatics competencies, including: health and clinical systems and policy; health information processing; information and communication technologies in e-health; measurement, decision analysis, decision support and evaluation; project management; knowledge management and change management.